 The Master's track History of Architecture and Town Planning explores the evolution of cities, villages and park- and landscape design in Europe within the changing global setting.

 Cities, buildings, parks and landscapes define the setting of our everyday life.
-Some are fascinating works of art, and no other manmade artefacts document the evolution of social relations, economic trends, technological innovations, philosophical views on man and nature, politics and culture more eloquently than architecture and urbanism.
+Some are fascinating works of art, and no other man made artefacts document the evolution of social relations, economic trends, technological innovations, philosophical views on man and nature, politics and culture more eloquently than architecture and urbanism.
 Cities and buildings impact our everyday lives.
 They define where and how we live, how far we have to travel to reach our working places, our daily rhythms of our movements, the things we see when we are on our way.
 Their impact on health is self-evident – urban planners gave us our sewage systems, architects decent public housing and healthcare buildings.
 This master track provides students a rich and varied introduction in the history and theory of architecture and urban planning.
-Since healthcare architecture requires a thorough understanding of the history and theory of architecture, and the world of healthy cities can only be analyzed against the background of urbanism, the Expertise Center Architecture, Urbanism and Health is embedded in a classical approach of architectural and urban history and theory.
+Since healthcare architecture requires a thorough understanding of the history and theory of architecture, and the world of healthy cities can only be analysed against the background of urbanism, the Expertise Centre Architecture, Urbanism and Health is embedded in a classical approach of architectural and urban history and theory.
 It allows students to specialize in classical history and theory, the health impacts of architecture and urbanism, or a mixture.

 Project Officer at Platform GRAS

 I am fascinated by cities and urban development.
 During a city trip to Paris, I made the decision to actually do something with my fascination.
 The links between people, buildings and the complexity of infrastructure like the city's metro network intrigued me enormously.
 That's really why I started a Master's track in History of Architecture and Town Planning at the University of Groningen.